AUA Summit - What is Penile Cancer?

 Treatment

 With larger lesions, more tissue needs to be removed.
 Your surgeon will also consider taking out or draining lymph nodes in the groin.
 A mix of surgery, radiation, and chemotherapy may be needed.
-In cases where the cancer is more advanced, the whole penis may need to be removed.
+In cases where the cancer is more advanced, part or even the whole penis may need to be removed.

 Early detection is very important.
 It not only ensures better results, but there are more treatment options.